 The Social Work Assistant Program is designed to prepare individuals to obtain entry-level employment in public and private social service agencies.
 The social worker assistant is equipped with the skills, knowledge, values, and sensitivity to effectively serve human needs in a variety of community settings.
 Students have the option to select courses that will prepare them to provide client services, as well as support for families in a variety of fields, such as psychology, rehabilitation, and social work.
 They may assist clients in identifying social and community services that will best assist them.
 They may assist the social worker in developing, organizing, and conducting programs to resolve problems relevant to human relations, substance abuse, adult day care, and rehabilitation.
+The length of the program is approximately six semesters.

-General Edu ication Core (15 Credit Hours) Credit Hours
+General Edu cation Core (15 Credit Hours) Credit Hours

 ENG 1101 Composition and Rhetoric 3

 XXXX xxxx Humanities/Fine Arts Elective 3

 XXXX xxxx Social Sciences/Behavioral Sciences Elective 3 3 3 3

 XXXX xxxx General Education Core Elective 3

-MATH 1100 Quantitative Skills and Reasoning 3
+MATH 1100 or Quantitative Skills and Reasoning 3

-or

-MATH 1101 Mathematical Modeling (3)
+MATH 1101 or Mathematical Modeling (3)

-or

 MATH 1111 College Algebra (3)

-Occupation al Curriculum (48 Credit Hours) Credit Hours
+Occupationa al Curriculum (48 Credit Hours) Credit Hours

-COMP 1000 Introduction to Computers 3
+COMP 1000 3

 SOCW 2000 Introduction to Social Work 3

-SOCW 2010 5 3 3 3 3 3 3 3 3 3 3 3
+Introduction to Case Management 3 3 3 3 3 3 3 3 3 3

 SOCW 2020 3

-SOCW 2030 Interviewing Techniques with Individuals 3
+SOCW 2030 5 1 3

-SOCW 2040 Behavioral Health and Community Service 3
+SOCW 2040 3

-SOCW 2050 Group Work Intervention 3
+Group Work Intervention 3

-SOCW 2060 Child and Adolescent Behaviors and Interventions 3
+Child and Adolescent Behaviors and Interventions 3

-SOCW 2070 Social Policies and Programs for the Aging
+SOCW 2070

-SOCW 2080 6

-SOCW 2090 6
+Social Work Field Practicum I 6

+Social Work Field Practicum II 6

+Select a Min imum of 9 Hours From the Following:

 SOCW 2100 Leadership and Community Service 3

-or

-SOCW 2110 Case Management with Families (3)
+SOCW 2110 Case Management with Families 3

-or (2)

-Multicultural Issues (3)
+SOCW 2120 Multicultural Issues 3

-Or Casial Waltana and Community Comiss (2)

-SOCW 2130 , (3)
+SOCW 2130 Social Welfare and Community Service 3 3 3 3 3

+XXXX xxxx 3

-XXXX xxxx General Education Core Electives 6
+XXXX xxxx General Education Core Elective 3